I. Identity and contact details of the data controller

 • Location (region)

-• Technical information about your browser and the terminal devices you use (e.g. language setting, screen resolution)
+• technical information about your browser and the end devices you use (e.g. language setting, screen resolution)

 • Referrer URL

-You can obtain further information on the processing of data by Google here: https://policies.google.com/privacy
+Further information on the processing of data by Google can be found here: https://policies.google.com/privacy

 1. Purpose of data processing